The priority deadline to apply to the master's program in Philosophy is February 1, 2021.

-Students pursuing the Master of Arts (M.A.) in Philosophy degree may choose of the following concentrations:
+Students pursuing the Master of Arts (M.A.) in Philosophy degree may choose one of the following concentrations:

 - Concentration in Neurophilosophy